-Don’t worry, it’s a solvable problem and I give you the strategy in my Churn Buster CheatSheet.
+Don’t worry, it’s a solvable problem and I give you the strategy in my Revenue Retention CheatSheet (AKA Churn Buster Cheatsheet).
 I provide 9 strategies that you can deploy today to help you reduce your churn.

 If you cannot find the solution for your business there – write a comment below with your question and let’s get the answer your business needs together.